-SGD 124 MMO Programming 2 3 0 3 Prerequisites: SGD 113 or CSC 134 or CSC 151
+SGD 124 MMO Programming 2 3 0 3

-This course introduces the concepts of Massive Multiplayer Online Programming for simulations and games.
+This course introduces the concepts of Massive Multiplayer On-line Programming for simulations and games.
 Emphasis is on learning Massive Multiplayer On-line simulation and game programming techniques.
 Upon completion, students should be able to create a Massive Multiplayer On-line simulation or game.

-SGD 125 SG Artificial Intellig 2 3 0 Prerequisites: SGD 113 or CSC 134 or CSC 151
+SGD 125 SG Artificial Intellig 2 3 0 3